ABOUT

-In collaboration with partners from the Department of Defense (DoD), academia, government, and industry, IDCRP supports a broad clinical research portfolio within the Military Health System.
+In collaboration with partners from the DoD, academia, government, and industry, IDCRP supports a broad clinical research portfolio within the Military Health System.
 From observational, longitudinal cohort studies to field-based interventional trials to the evaluation of long-term health outcomes, IDCRP conducts protocols that address critical knowledge gaps in the control and prevention of infectious diseases in the military.
 Study outcomes have far-reaching implications for public health and disease prevention beyond military communities.

 The Staff